This post contains affiliate links. Visit our Disclosure page for details.

 If you’re only spending one or two nights in each city and doing laundry is difficult:

 For cold weather travel, wear merino wool thermals under everything – they can be worn for days and won’t absorb scents so you’ll only need one or two pairs.
+This is a great trick for how to make clothes smell fresh when traveling.
 Since they’re closest to you skin you won’t need to wash the rest of your clothing.

 The secret to cold weather travel is thermal underwear!
-Read this to discover our top ten brands for thermal underwear for women!
+Read this to discover our top ten brands for the best thermal underwear for women!